Solidephile/Neural-Network-Playground/README.md

     After everything is set, click "Train" button to start the training process.
 The training progress and info will be displayed.
 After the training is done, the user can test the trained model in the predict interface.
 Note that when you tweaked the model params after training, the model's trained weights and biases will be reset.

+## Notes
+Due to the nature of the MNIST dataset, the trained model may not perform well on your writing input for various reasons like the varying size and position of the number and different writing styles.

+Since the application uses PyQt5 library, the size of the release may be a little large.
+If you have any methods to reduce the size of the application, please write an issue.

+I'm still working on improving the application and adding more features.
+If you have any suggestions or feature requests, please write an issue.

 ## Credits
 This artitecture of the neural network is based on the book [Neural Networks from Scratch in Python](https://nnfs.io/) by Harrison Kinsley & Daniel Kukieła.
 The interface is created using PyQt5 library and [QFluentWidgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets) library by zhiyiYo.